andrewufrank/dainoSite/ReadMe/index.md

 book: "book"
 ---

-Design of `daino` was guided by some principles which are explained here:
+Design of `daino` was guided by some principles which are explained in this `ReadMe`.

 <!-- The index pages list automatically all the directories and the markdown files (`md` extension) in the directory.